Cornerstone Fellowship

 Yes, and we ask that you indicate your dietary restrictions and food allergies fully and completely in your online registration form.
 Capital Camps is a kosher and nut-free campus!

-Fellows & Baker Fellows will be in gender-specific cabins (based on gender self-identification*) with Fellows from their camp when possible, along with Fellows from 3-4 other camps.
+Fellows & Fellows will be in gender-specific cabins (based on gender self-identification*) with Fellows from their camp when possible, along with Fellows from 3-4 other camps.
 Fellow accommodations include top and bottom wooden bunk beds.

 Senior Fellows will be in shared-housing with other Senior Fellows.